opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/map.rst

 -------------------

 The "Map customization" section contains a variety of options to customize the both the map itself (the basemap) and the elements that represent the data (map markers, geographical shapes).

+To configure the map of the Map visualization, follow the instructions from the table below.

 .. list-table::
   :header-rows: 1